 EU-U.S. and Swiss-U.S. Privacy Shield

-As explained in the “Reasons We Share PI” section above, PI may be shared as appropriate with third parties that process information on behalf of, or with, Lilly U.S. If we disclose PI received under the Privacy Shield or other appropriate transfer mechanisms to a third party, Lilly U.S. ensures that the third party has contractual provisions that require the same level of security and confidentiality safeguards as required under the Privacy Shield or by the required transfer framework, as the case may be.
-Under certain circumstances, Lilly U.S. may remain liable for the acts of certain third parties if those third parties process PI originating from the EU or Switzerland that Lilly discloses to them in a manner that is inconsistent with the Privacy Shield Principles.
+As explained in the “Reasons We Share PI” section above, PI may be shared as appropriate with third parties that process information on behalf of, or with, Lilly U.S. Under certain circumstances, Lilly U.S. may remain liable for the acts of certain third parties if those third parties process PI originating from the EU, the UK and/or Switzerland that Lilly discloses to them in a manner that is inconsistent with the Privacy Shield Principles.

-If you have any inquiries or complaints about our handling of your PI under the Privacy Shield or other appropriate transfer framework, or you want to view your PI that Lilly U.S. processes and request its correction, amendment or deletion, please contact us using the information in the “How to Contact Us” section below.
+If you have any inquiries or complaints about our handling of your PI under the Privacy Shield, or you want to view your PI that Lilly U.S. processes and request its correction, amendment or deletion, please contact us using the information in the “How to Contact Us” section below.

 If you still have a specific privacy concern that has not been resolved after attempting to address your privacy question or concern with Lilly U.S. directly, you may choose mediation of that concern by the neutral third party, American Arbitration Association.
 You may submit your unresolved privacy concern to the American Arbitration Association for resolution by contacting them here:

-You may also have the option to select binding arbitration for the resolution of your complaint with respect to PI originating in the EU or Switzerland under certain circumstances.
+You may also have the option to select binding arbitration for the resolution of your complaint with respect to PI originating in the EU, the UK or Switzerland.
 For more information on binding arbitration, see the U.S. Department of Commerce's Privacy Shield Framework: Annex I (Binding Arbitration).

 Lilly U.S. is subject to the investigatory and enforcement authority of the U.S. Federal Trade Commission for purposes of enforcing compliance with the Privacy Shield.
+Lilly U.S. also commits to cooperate with EU Data Protection Authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) and comply with the advice given by such authorities with regard to human resources data transferred from the EU, the UK and Switzerland in the context of the employment relationship.
 For more information about the Privacy Shield or to view Lilly U.S.’s certification page, please visit the U.S. Federal Trade Commission’s website on Privacy Shield located here.